Notifiarr/notifiarr/README.md

 - Notify on session change (Plex Webhook) ie. pause/resume.

 You [must provide Plex Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) for this to work.
-Setting `movies_percent_complete` or `series_percent_complete` to a number above 0 will cause this application to poll Plex once per minute looking for sessions nearing completion.
-If Plex goes down this will cause a lot of log spam.
 You may also need to add a webhook to Plex so it sends notices to this application.

 - In Plex Media Server, add this URL to webhooks:
   - `http://localhost:5454/plex?token=plex-token-here`